veillette/opticsTextbook/content/Chap03OpticalInstrument/Problems/OpticalInstruments_Exercise.md

 \alpha_u= 6.4^o.
 $$

-(take into account that the ray which enters the centre of the eye lens is refracted because the vitreous humor has refractive index $n=1.337$).
+(take into account that the ray which enters the center of the eye lens is refracted because the vitreous humor has refractive index $n=1.337$).

 - **b)**
 Use a negative lens with focal distance $f<0$ at a distance $d$ in front of the eye.
 Show that when